alensiljak/gnucash-portfolio/README.md

 ### Preparation

-- Config: In order to run the scripts, copy `settings.json.template` into `settings.json` and customize the settings by editing the file.
+- Config: In order to run the scripts, copy `settings.json.template` into `settings.json` and customize the settings by editing the file or through the web interface.
-- Register the library with ```pip install -e <path to>/gnucash-portfolio``` as it is called from the reports.
+- Register the library with ```pip install -e <path to>/gnucash-portfolio``` root directory.

 ### Execution

 All the functionality will be provided as a web application (see below).
-There are parts of code that are not yet exposed through the web interface, though.
+There are still parts of code that are not exposed through the web interface, though.

 ## Testing